Forget COVID Now: A New Reality and Opportunity for Travel and Tourism

 The percentage of Omicron cases allocated to arriving travelers rose from 25% to 53%.
 Of 205 Omicron cases in the Kingdom, 180 were visitors and 25 others were Thais who had not left the country but had met with visitors.

 It can only be assumed a similar trend is true in other regions popular with travelers.
-In Hawaii for example, more than 2205 COVID cases were registered.
-Compared to 100 cases a year ago that caused the entire State of Hawaii into a lockdown, a number of 2205 is beyond imagination.
+In Hawaii for example, more than 2205 COVID cases were registered on Sunday alone.
+Compared to 100 cases a day just a year ago that caused the entire State of Hawaii into a lockdown, a number of 2205 is beyond imagination.
 At the same time, Hawaii is expecting a record number of visitors to arrive for New Year.
+The entire population for the Aloha State is less than 1.5 million.

 In France, the worst record of an increase since the outbreak has been a reality today.